revolutionchain/charon-/README.md

 ```
 Which will run the most current local version of Charon on port 23888, but without rebuilding the image or the local docker container.

-Note that Charon will use the hex address for the test base58 Qtum addresses that belong the the local qtum node, for example:
+Note that Charon will use the hex address for the test base58 Revo addresses that belong the the local revo node, for example:
   - qUbxboqjBRp96j3La8D1RYkyqx5uQbJPoW (hex 0x7926223070547d2d15b2ef5e7383e541c338ffe9 )
   - qLn9vqbr2Gx3TsVR9QyTVB5mrMoh4x43Uf (hex 0x2352be3db3177f0a07efbe6da5857615b8c9901d )